Edualrs/Edualrs/README.md

 ## Hi there 🙃🫥😶🤨

-I'm a university student passionate about software development.
+I'm Eduardo Albuquerque, a university student passionate about software development.
 I enjoy building small projects to sharpen my skills and explore real-world applications of what I learn.

 **Current Focus Areas**
 - Object-Oriented Programming with Python